 Address: Stanislawy Leszczynskeij Str.
 No.11, Oswiecim

-  Cost: Entry to Auschwitz is free however joining a guided tour is recommend.
-Adult 45zł Under 26 35zł.
-Bookings in advance are recommended as most tour sell out prior to the day.
+Cost: Entry to Auschwitz is free however joining a guided tour is priced at Adult 45zł Under 26 35zł if visiting independently.
+If you are visiting independently, bookings in advance are recommended as most tour sell out prior to the day.

 Hours: Open 8:00 daily, closes 19:00 Jun/Jul/Aug, 18:00 Apr/May/Sept, 17:00 Mar/Oct, 16:00 Feb, 15:00 Jan/Nov and 12:00 Dec.

 The Wieliczka Salt Mine has been in existence in some form or another for over 700 years and is one of the oldest salt mines in Europe.